 TRENTON, July 16, 2020—The New Jersey School Boards Association today expressed its continued support for efforts to help local school districts obtain the funding and resources needed to close the digital divide.
 The statement came in response to Governor Murphy’s announcement this afternoon of a plan intended to ensure that all students have adequate internet access and the technological equipment necessary to participate in virtual instruction.

 Approximately 230,000 of New Jersey’s 1.4 million public school students “have been impacted by the digital divide” since the closing of schools, the Governor said today.
-Although efforts by local school districts and the Department of Education have reduced that number, lack of broadband access and technology remains a serious problem.
+Lack of broadband access and technology remains a serious problem.

 “Virtual instruction will be part of the educational landscape during the next school year and in the future, even after the pandemic subsides,” said Dr. Lawrence S. Feinsod, NJSBA executive director.
 “Senator Teresa Ruiz put it succinctly when she said that our schools should be the great equalizer of opportunity.
 Giving all students the ability to participate in effective online learning is essential to our goal as educators.”